 Please note that you need to have a Japanese driver’s license, a Japanese SOFA license, or an international driving permit for this activity as you will be driving on the road, side by side with cars, buses, and trucks.

-You can ask the guide to take photos for you with their own phones.
-They will then send you the photos or videos via WhatsApp/ airdrop, etc. Also, you can wear your own action camera on your body to capture your adventures.
+You can ask the guide to take photos for you with their phones.
+They will then send you the pictures or videos via WhatsApp/ airdrop, etc. Also, you can wear your action camera on your body to capture your adventures.

 Visit Osaka Castle

-Osaka Castle is surely one of the most popular places to visit in Osaka.
-The castle is not only a symbol of Osaka city but also the pride of architectural and cultural quintessence of the Japanese.
+Osaka Castle is undoubtedly one of the most popular places to visit in Osaka.
+The castle is a symbol of Osaka city and the pride of architectural and cultural quintessence of the Japanese.

 Osaka castle was built in the late 16th century by Toyotomi Hideyoshi, a famous lord who ruled over the entire country of Japan in the 1590s.
 This castle was burned and rebuilt many times.